isapego/isapego.github.io/_posts/2017-03-15-Continuous-Queries-in-Apache-Ignite-CPP-1-9.md

 ![ignite logo](../images/ignite_logo.png)

-# Continuous Queries
+# Short introduction to Continuous Queries

 [Continuous Queries](https://apacheignite.readme.io/docs/continuous-queries) is the mechanism in Apache Ignite that allows you to track data modifications on caches.
 It consists of several parts:
  - Initial Query.
 This is a simple query which is used when `ContinuousQuery` is registered.
 It is useful to get consistent picture of the current state of the cache.
  - Remote Filter.
-This class deployed on remote nodes where cache data is stored and used to filter-out data modification events which user does not need.
-These are useful to reduce network traffic and improve overall system performance.
+This class is deployed on remote nodes where cache data is stored.
+It is used to filter-out data modification events which user does not need.
+Using these, one can reduce network traffic and improve overall system performance.
  - Event Listener.
-This is observer class which is deployed locally on the node and gets notified every time data gets modified in cache.
+This is observer class which is deployed locally on the node.
+It gets notified every time data is modified in cache.

-Out of these three only Event Listener is mandatory part, while both Initial Query and Remote Filter are optional.
+Out of these three only Event Listener is a mandatory part of the Continuous Query, while both Initial Query and Remote Filter are optional.

-# Continuous Queries in Apache Ignite C++
+# Continuous Queries in C++ API

 Apache Ignite has C++ API which is called Apache Ignite C++.
 It allows using Ignite features from native C++ applications.

 So what about Continuous Queries in Apache Ignite C++?
 Until Apache Ignite 1.9 there was no support for Continuous Queries in C++ API.
-But now Continuous Queries finally there so lets [take a look](https://apacheignite-cpp.readme.io/docs/continuous-queries).
-It seems that Remote Filters are not yet supported (though they are planned for 2.0).
+But now Continuous Queries are finally here so lets [take a look](https://apacheignite-cpp.readme.io/docs/continuous-queries).
+Remote Filters are not yet supported in C++ API (though they are planned for 2.0).

 Now lets try writing some code to check how it all works.
 I'm going to use simple (int -> string) cache: